Appointment New Patient Appointment or 214-645-8300

 • Tranquilizers: If a patient’s tremors are triggered by anxiety, we might recommend benzodiazepine drugs.

-Clinical Trials for Essential Tremor
+What Clinical Trials and Research Opportunities Are Available for Essential Tremor?

 Current clinical trials include: